Icinga/icingadb-web/doc/10-Migration.md

 ![Url Migration Preview](res/url-migration-preview.png)

-The dashboard and navigation configuration does not change since these are related to Icinga Web 2.
+The dashboard and menu item configuration does not change since these are related to Icinga Web 2.
 However, if you've used the monitoring module's urls and you want to update them, this might be straight forward if it's only the url path that needs to change.
 Complex filters though can be cumbersome to rewrite.